BlaiseMuhirwa/flatnav/experiments/README.md

 ## Overview
 This document provides instructions for reproducing the experimental results comparing our non-hierarchical NSW implementation in FlatNav to the popular open source [HNSWLib](https://github.com/nmslib/hnswlib) library which utilizes a layered hierarchical graph.

-To enable relatively seamless reproducibility, we require the users to do the following:
+To enable relatively seamless reproducibility, we require users to do the following:

 * A machine with [docker](https://www.docker.com/) installed (and sufficient RAM to build and query indexes for a given workload).
 In our experiments, we use an AWS `c6i.8xlarge` instance for all benchmarks with less than 100M points.
 This machine comes up with 64 GiB of RAM and an Intel Xeon 8375C (Ice Lake) processor.
 For our 100M-scale experiments, we use a machine with 1TB of RAM and an AMD EPYC 9J14 96-Core Processor.